PAGalaxyLab/VulInfo/D-Link/DIR-816/edit_sys_account/README.md

 ## Vul detail ##

-Attack can use a API URL "/goform/form2userconfig.cgi" to edit system account without authentication.
+Attacker can use a API URL "/goform/form2userconfig.cgi" to edit system account without authentication.

 ## POC